Introduction

 - undertake an application to VCAT.
 The application to VCAT must be undertaken by child protection or the ACAC provider, it cannot be undertaken by a contracted case manager.

 - Attend the VCAT hearing and record the outcome on CRIS.
-Child protection must attend the VCAT hearing.
+Child Protection must attend the VCAT hearing.
 The contracted case manager may also attend.